What Is a Good CPS? Average Click Speed and How to Click Faster

 - Fatigue and warm-up.
 Your first attempt of the day is usually your slowest.
 A few practice rounds can add a full click per second.

 - Surface and grip.
-A stable mousepad and a comfortable grip keep your aim steady so you are not wasting motion.
+A stable mousepad and a comfortable grip keep your aim steady so you're not wasting motion.

 Techniques that raise your CPS